Algebraic hyperbolicity of very general hypersurfaces in homogeneous varieties: Introduction

-Demailly introduced algebraic hyperbolicity as an algebraic analogue for Kobayashi hyperbolicity, and proved that for smooth projective varieties Kobayashi hyperbolicity implies algebraic hyperbolicity and conjectured the converse \cite{De95}.
+It can, however, be challenging to prove the hyperbolicity of a given variety.
+Demailly introduced algebraic hyperbolicity as an algebraic analogue for hyperbolicity, proved that, for smooth projective varieties, hyperbolicity implies algebraic hyperbolicity, and conjectured the converse; see \cite{De95}.

-A lot of progress has been made for very general hypersurfaces in $\P^n$.
+A lot of progress has been made in the study of the algebraic hyperbolicity of very general hypersurfaces in $\P^n$.
 For $n=3$, Xu \cite{Xu94} proved that very general hypersurfaces $X\subset \P^3$ of degree $d\ge 6$ are algebraically hyperbolic.
-This was improved by Coskun and Riedl \cite{CR19a}, who showed that also a very general quintic surface is algebraically hyperbolic.
-Since surfaces of degree at most four contain rational curves and cannot be algebraically hyperbolic, the classification for very general hypersurfaces in $\P^3$ is complete.
+This was improved by Coskun and Riedl \cite{CR19a}, who showed that a very general quintic surface is also algebraically hyperbolic.
+Since surfaces of degree at most~$4$ contain rational curves and cannot be algebraically hyperbolic, the classification for very general hypersurfaces in $\P^3$ is complete.
 For $n\ge 4$, Clemens and Ein \cite{Cl86, Ei88} proved that $X$ is algebraically hyperbolic when $d\ge 2n$.
 This was improved to $d\ge 2n-1$ by Voisin \cite{Vo96, Vo98}.
 Pacienza \cite{Pa04} and Clemens and Ran \cite{ClR04} proved it for $d\ge 2n-2$ and $n\ge 6$.
 Yeong \cite{Y22} did the octic 4-fold case and improved the result to $d\ge 2n-2$ and $n\ge 5$.
-If $d\le 2n-3$, $X$ contains lines, thus it is not algebraically hyperbolic.
+If $d\le 2n-3$, then $X$ contains lines, so it is not algebraically hyperbolic.
 Hence, the only remaining case in $\P^n$ is for sextic threefolds.

-Haase and Ilten \cite{HI21} started to classify algebraically hyperbolic surfaces in toric threefolds.
-Coskun and Riedl completed their classification in \cite{CR19}.
-By applying their techniques to products of projective spaces, Yeong \cite{Y22} almost completely classified algebraically hyperbolic hypersurfaces in $\P^m\times \P^n$, except for some degrees in $\P^3\times \P^1$.
+Haase and Ilten \cite{HI21} started to classify algebraically hyperbolic surfaces in toric threefolds, and gave almost sharp bounds for the cases $\P^2\times \P^1$, $\P^1\times \P^1\times \P^1$, the blowup of $\P^3$ at a point, and the weighted projective space $\P(1,1,1,n)$.
+Coskun and Riedl \cite{CR19} streamlined their scroll method and used a careful analysis of where various line bundles fail to be section dominating to obtain sharp bounds in the cases $\P^2\times \P^1$, $\P^1\times \P^1\times \P^1$, the blowup of $\P^3$ at a point, and $\mathbb{F}_e\times \P^1$, and partial bounds for very general surfaces in other threefolds.
+Robins \cite{Rob23} used Haase and Ilten's method to determine many algebraically hyperbolic surfaces in toric varieties with Picard rank 2 and 3.
+Yeong \cite{Y22} applied Coskun and Riedl's techniques to almost completely classify algebraically hyperbolic hypersurfaces in $\P^m\times \P^n$, except for some degrees in $\P^3\times \P^1$.